HemitSystemutvikling/ePROM/ReturAvUtfyltSkjema.md

 * patientInitiatedValues - Information about the patient initiated order
   + formId - The Id of the form ordered
   + nationalId - The national id number of the patient ordered the form
+  + orderTimestamp - Timestamp when order was initiated
 * formOrderEventLog – Log of events for the form
   + eventType – Events `{ FormOpened | QuestionAccessed | SigningStarted | SigningCancelled | SigningError | SigningCompleted | FormDelivered }`
   + questionId – Id of the question
-  + timestampUtc - Timestamp of envent
+  + timestampUtc - Timestamp of event

 **Parametere - Ut**